tapasmondalmsrit/demo2/README.md

-trying to make a demo url
+trying to make a demo url  from demo 2 project